stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/02-using-content-pages/02-building-content-pages-and-templates.markdown

 After you are done creating a Page Template you can use that template to create a Content Page.
 A Content Page is basically a page created from Fragments.
 Any aspects of the page that were defined by the developer as editable can be edited during the creation of the page or page template.
-Unlike Liferay Layout pages that can be edited directly from the page itself, Content Pages can only be edited through Site Administration.

 1. Go back to the main *Navigation* &rarr; *Site Pages* page.